-If the care home placement is an 'After-care' support service provided under Section 117 of the Mental Health Act 1983, the resident is exempt from charges.
-However, a resident under Section 117 may choose to pay top up fees if they want to pay for extra services or go into a home which costs above and beyond their assessed care costs.
+If the care commissioned is an 'After-care' support service provided under Section 117 of the Mental Health Act 1983, the resident is exempt from charges.
+However, a resident under Section 117 may choose to pay top up fees if they want to pay for extra services which cost beyond their assessed care costs.